-str\$=GET\$#channel
+'''

+str$=GET$#channel

+'''

-This function reads characters from the file until a newline (ASCII 10), carriage return (ASCII 13), or null (ASCII 0) character is read.
+This function reads characters from the file until a newline (ASCII 10), carriage return (ASCII 13 and CHR\$13), or null (ASCII 0 and CHR\$0) character is read.
 This terminates the string, but is not returned as part of it.
+Thus any newlines will look like new strings when you read the file.
 The end of file also terminates the string.